 Welcome to Volume 8 of Executed to Suppress His Message.

-In Volume 1 Suppressing the Words of Christ we saw how money-funded, institutionalized religions suppress the teachings of Jesus Christ, so they can promote their own particular doctrines and beliefs.
+In Volume 1 of Suppressing the Words of Christ we saw how money-funded, institutionalized religions suppress the teachings of Jesus Christ, so they can promote their own particular doctrines and beliefs.
 And now with this volume, we continue to address these suppressed teachings.

 Having Christian parents, I was introduced to the religion of Jesus Christ at an early age.
 My family regularly attended weekly church services.
 And later when I was a bit older, my parents enrolled me in church classes for teenagers.
-So by the time I was thirteen years of age, my views on Christianity were firmly established.
+And by the time I was thirteen years of age, my views on Christianity were firmly established.

 Here is what I believed:

-1) There exists a holy and righteous, all-powerful God;
+1) There exists a holy, righteous and all-powerful God;

 2) Disobeying God is called sin;